sara-sabr/ITStrategy/_posts/en/2020-10-02-better-tech-through-micro-procurementpt2.md

 ---
 <!--markdownlint-disable MD033-->
 This is part two of a two part series looking at micro-procurement for digital work.
-In this second post, we look at what makes implementing micro-procurement challenging, as well as a sneek peek at what we are planning at ESDC
+In this second post, we look at what makes implementing micro-procurement challenging, as well as a sneak peek at what we are planning at ESDC.

 ***